Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 On a late summer day, Tim Coté sits in a corner office of his Sandy Spring, Md., consulting firm, Coté Orphan.
 He leans into his computer microphone to dispense insider knowledge about the orphan drug approval process on a webcast hosted by FDAnews, a trade news organization.
 Listeners have paid about $300 a head, but Coté said he wasn't paid for doing it.

 The FDA is more flexible in evaluating drugs for rare diseases, he said, explaining that "about half of them get through with just one pivotal clinical trial.
 Not so for common diseases."
-The FDA, citing a report from the National Organization for Rare Disorders, said about two-thirds of orphan drugs were approved with one adequate and well controlled trial with supportive evidence.
+The FDA, citing a report from the National Organization for Rare Disorders, said about two-thirds of orphan drugs were approved with one adequate and well-controlled trial with supportive evidence.
 It typically requires two or three such trials to approve a mass market drug.

 Coté also told the webinar audience that clinical trials for orphan drugs are usually smaller and the approval is a "different scientific and regulatory experience."

 Coté knows his stuff.
 He was Rao's immediate predecessor as chief of the FDA's Office of Orphan Products Development.
-It's not unusual for government officials to leave FDA and other regulatory agencies and obtain jobs as consultants or industry executives.
+It's not unusual for government officials to leave the FDA and other regulatory agencies and obtain jobs as consultants or industry executives.

 Coté's website, headlined "The Inside Track," notes that he oversaw applications that led to the approval of at least 150 orphan drugs when he was at the FDA and that his firm is now the largest submitter of orphan drug applications.